thaliaarchi/notes/logic/e-graphs/pldi2024/slotted_e-graphs.md

 [[paper](https://michel.steuwer.info/files/publications/2024/EGRAPHS-2024.pdf)]
 [[implementation](https://github.com/memoryleak47/egraph-sandbox/tree/main/3-miniegg-with-slots)]

+An approach for representing bound variables in e-graphs.
+In their slotted e-graph, e-classes are parameterized by slots abstracting over all free variables.

 Why not use de Bruijn levels?
 Then the example given for de Bruijn indices doesn't have the same sharing problem: